 Some parents have Scouts in troops that don’t do very much camping.
 They can get in the long-term outing, but it takes a long time for their troop to get out on enough campouts to make up the other 14 nights.

-As a workaround they suggest they will send their son to summer camp, but then take him home after four nights so the experience will not count as a long-term camp.
+As a workaround, they suggest they will send their Scout to summer camp but then take the Scout home after four nights so the experience will not count as a long-term camp.
 This doesn’t fulfill the requirement.

 Short-term campouts provide variety in both preparation and experience, and the Scouts are more likely to have to set up their own tent and take more responsibility for outdoor living skills.
 A long-term summer camp is still a long-term camp even if the Scout is there for only a portion of the time.
 It’s an entirely different adventure and usually doesn’t call for the same level of self-reliance required for a short-term camp.